noahmulfinger/eatwell/README.md

 # EatWell
 A Flask web app for a Databases class project.
-Allows users to keep a log of view all foods they eat and all allergy-related symptoms they may have.
+Allows users to keep a log of and view all foods they eat and all allergy-related symptoms they may have.

 ### Setup